Mulji Jagmal Sawaria: Miner

-Further, in 1921–22, he discovered coal near Pali, in erstwhile Central Provinces and Berar while doing railway contracts and founded Donganala Colliery and Pandilafa Colliery, which he operated jointly with his younger brother Ranchhod Jagmal Sawaria.
+Further, in 1921–22, at young age he discovered coal near Pali, in erstwhile Central Provinces and Berar while doing railway contracts and founded Donganala Colliery which he operated jointly with his younger brother Ranchhod Jagmal Sawaria.
 Thus Mulji Jagmal gets credit to not only discover but also establish first working coal mines in Central Provinces of British India.

 He started in decades of 1930–40 the limestone and dolomite mines near Akaltara at Latia-Pakaria, Jairamnagar and at Khaira.
 He also owned a manganese mine near Tumsar.

 After independence of India, in 1953, he was responsible for discovery of chromite near Pali in Madhya Pradesh, now a part of Chhattisgarh.
 He discovered Chromite near his Donganala colliery in on a hillock at a village called Agaria.
 Upon his information later the area was surveyed by Geological Survey of India.